The Kingsound M-03 & KS-H4 system is a new quasi-portable electrostatic headphone and portable amplifier. They are priced at $650 and $999.

 The KS-H04 has been described by Kingsound as the mobile version of their KS-H03.
 As far as I can tell physically this means going back to one of the original prototype features of the KS-H01 and allowing it to fold flat instead of being rigid and upright like the KS-H03 and KS-H03.

 It is a fairly lightweight design overall and much lighter than your regular Stax type headphone.
 It does not look incredibly durable though but then again, I have never been 100% confident in the durability of some of the start Stax headphones so it is not a new concern.
-It is, however, much more stylish looking and comfortable than Stax headphones.
+However, it is much more stylish looking and comfortable than Stax headphones.

 Other physical changes in the design also include a slightly elongated cup as opposed to the round cups of the H02 and H03 which makes for more natural and comfortable fit.
 The H04 retains the red ring accented silver metal finish of the H03 cups, albeit with a slightly different pin cushion hole open back design.
 The gimbals are held in place with hard plastic covers on each side with a lightweight screw on each side of the cups and allow for the swivel to fold flat into their carry case.